DanThePanMan/100-days-of-code/log.md

 **Thoughts:**
 In my opinion it does seem pretty straight forwared, but it might get harder once I actually start building prjects

+### Day 9, November 21, 2023
+**Today's Progress**:
+Learned about how block and inline model works in CSS, and finished exercises 1 and 2 for that respective section in the odin project.
+Also tried to add styling to my odin recipes website

+**Thoughts:**
+Everything worked great until my class selector did not override my universal selector. going to leave that problem to future me